iilab/influencemapping-toolbox/practices/index.md

 Most influence mapping projects start with a common set of questions and challenges.
 This toolbox helps project leaders navigate them.

 ## Plan
-_When

-_Projects usually start with an intuition or question that the project leaders think that network data can support.
+Projects usually start with an intuition or question that the project leaders think that network data can support.
 At this stage, a little bit of planning goes a long way.

-In this section we'll be looking at:_
+In this section we look at:_
   * <a href="http://influencemapping.org/practices/project-design" target="_blank">Project Design</a>: _Define your problem and structure your project_
   * <a href="http://influencemapping.org/practices/methodologies" target="_blank">Methodologies</a>: _Choosing the right approach for your project_
   * <a href="http://influencemapping.org/practices/ethics" target="_blank">Ethics</a>: _Do the right thing_